BenMckeown28/csy1018-assign1/README.md

 !
 [Contact CSS checker] (https://i.gyazo.com/ab2602687b3e43846a25baed9d7ec4b1.png)

 After I completed the changes which I had to make towards the HTML of the webpages, I then began to start correcting the CSS of the web pages.
 There were quite a few errors on each of the pages, most of them were to do with the media queries of the webpages, particularly the mobile phone media queries.
 Other errors were to do with simple code which shouldn’t have been placed in that area e.g. position: block;
+With the mobile queries I attempted to fix the problems to do with the "-webkit-device-pixel-ratio" which were for the mobile queries specifically, however after lots of testing no matter what the error kept popping up when i ran it through the CSS checker.
+This may be an error within CSS itself or the validator.

+As with the font awesome errors in each of the different pages, it seems that this is a common problem which occurs when you put the web page through the checker.